eboursier/eboursier.github.io/_pages/about.md

 Before this, I got an engineering degree from Ecole Polytechnique and a Master in Machine Learning and Computer Vision (MVA) at ENS Paris-Saclay.

+I will be starting a postdoc in the Theory of Machine Learning Lab at EPFL with Nicolas Flammarion in October 2021.
+I will focus on optimization for neural networks.

 Have a look at my (hopefully updated) [CV](http://eboursier.github.io/files/boursier_cv.pdf) for additional information!

 Please, do not hesitate to ask me any question or supplementary material (code, slides...) by email.